gabdepa/Pacman/README.md

 # Pacman.C
-Implementatio of Pacman game in C using Ncurses library
+Implementation of Pacman game in C using Ncurses library

+in order to compile, use:

+gcc -o pacman pacman.c -lncurses -lm

+this will create an executable file named "pacman"